Remarks on Contact and Jacobi Geometry: Principal bundle Lie groupoids and algebroids

 There are two particular cases of the above construction which are of great importance.
-The first is the case of a trivial principal bundle, $M=M_0\ti G$ which is always a local form of any $G$-groupoid.
-In this case we can use the identification $\cG_0\times_{M_0}M\simeq\cG_0\times G$ and replace the map $t$ satisfying $(i)$ with a map $\rmb:\cG_0\to G$.
+The f\/irst is the case of a trivial principal bundle, $M=M_0\ti G$ which is always a local form of any $G$-groupoid.
+In this case we can use the identif\/ication $\cG_0\times_{M_0}M\simeq\cG_0\times G$ and replace the map~$t$ satisfying~$(i)$ with a map $\rmb\colon \cG_0\to G$.
 Indeed, any map on a Lie group commuting with all the right-translations is a left-translation, so can we write $t(y_0,\zs(y_0),g)=(\zt(y_0),\rmb(y_0)g)$.
-Now, the properties $(i)-(iv)$ can be reduced to \be \rmb(y_0)\rmb(y'_0)=\rmb(y_0y'_0) \ee for all $(y_0,y'_0)\in\cG_0^2$, i.e. to the fact that $\rmb:\cG_0\to G$ is a groupoid morphism.
+Now, the properties $(i)$--$(iv)$ can be reduced to

+for all $(y_0,y'_0)\in\cG_0^2$, i.e., to the fact that $\rmb\colon \cG_0\to G$ is a groupoid morphism.
 This is of course always the local form of any $G$-groupoid.
-The corresponding $G$-groupoid structure, denoted with $\cG_0\ti^\rmb G$, is an obvious generalisation of the groupoid extension by the additive $\R$ with a help of a multiplicative function considered in the literature (cf. \cite[Definition 2.3]{Crainic:2007}), and we have shown that this construction is in a sense universal.
-Thus we get the following. \begin{theorem} For any $G$-groupoid structure on the trivial $G$-bundle $\cG=\cG_0\ti G$ there is a Lie groupoid structure on $\cG_0$ with the source and target maps $\zs,\zt:\cG_0\to M_0$ and a groupoid morphism $\rmb:\cG_0\to G$ such that the source map $s$, the target map $t$ and the partial multiplication in $\cG$ read
+The corresponding $G$-groupoid structure, denoted with $\cG_0\ti^\rmb G$, is an obvious generalisation of the groupoid extension by the additive $\R$ with a~help of a~multiplicative function considered in the literature (cf.~\cite[Def\/inition~2.3]{Crainic:2007}), and we have shown that this construction is in a~sense universal.
+Thus we get the following. \begin{Theorem} For any $G$-groupoid structure on the trivial $G$-bundle $\cG=\cG_0\ti G$ there is a~Lie groupoid structure on $\cG_0$ with the source and target maps $\zs,\zt\colon \cG_0\to M_0$ and a groupoid morphism $\rmb\colon \cG_0\to G$ such that the source map~$s$, the target map $t$ and the partial multiplication in $\cG$ read

-\end{theorem}
+\end{Theorem}

-Another particular case is that of a bundle of groups, i.e. a groupoid in which the source and the target map coincide (the anchor map $\zr=(s,t)$ is \emph{diagonal}).
-This means that $\cG_0$ is a bundle of groups and the map $t$ is trivial, $t(y_0,x)=x$.
+Another particular case is that of a bundle of groups, i.e., a groupoid in which the source and the target map coincide (the anchor map $\zr=(s,t)$ is \emph{diagonal}).
+This means that $\cG_0$ is a~bundle of groups and the map~$t$ is trivial, $t(y_0,x)=x$.
 Any $G$-groupoid with diagonal anchor splits therefore as the product $\cG=\cG_0\times_{M_0}M$ in which all groupoid operations come from $\cG_0$ and the principal $G$-action from $M$.